Frvnko/CS10/README.md

 - Calculator Problems
 - Maze Solver (what is available, simplest solution)
 - Rock Paper Scissors (Video Introduction, Maths of 3rds similar to Monty Hall Problem, Coding Random)

+Music Player
+- Owning own content
+- Permissions to device are what you program
+- Able to setup a music server and have your device (what you program) access this server (using Minim)